Adetisingh/Real-Estate-Property-Listing-Platform/README.md

 npm run dev
 ````

-*3. Open the provided Vite localhost URL in your browser to see the app.*
+*3. Open the provided Vite localhost URL in the browser to see the app.*